jappelgren/redux-feedback-loop/README.md

 ## Usage

 Go to localhost:3000.
 You will be greeted with your first question.
-Answer all the questions and submit the answers.
+Answer all questions and submit.
 If you would like to see the admin page navigate to [localhost:3000/admin](http://localhost:3000/#/admin).

 ## Built With